Augie-Environmental-Studies/jupyter-server/README.md

 Jupyter Lab server.
 Work in progress.
 Designed to run in a private virtual server.
-Designed to deployed with Docker Compose.
+Designed to be deployed with Docker Compose.

 ***How we use this repository to run our Jupyter server***<br>
 ```bash